miklevin/MikeLev.in/_posts/2023-07-31-making-a-fresh-start-with-lifelong-future-proofed-journaling.md

 headline: Start Your Lifelong Journey with Future-Proofed Journaling!
 description: Start your journey to a better future with lifelong, future-proofed journaling.
 Join me on a mindfulness exercise and learn how to create a digital home that will provide you with a free, life-long journal.
 Get started with the tools you have, or reset your laptop for a distraction-free rebuild.
 keywords: journaling, mindfulness, Windows, Linux, Mac, ChromeBooks, laptop, Factory Reset, software strip-down, distraction-free rebuild, nomadic digital home, life-long journal
-categories: journaling, mac, linux, microsoft
+categories: linux, journaling, microsoft, mac
 permalink: /blog/making-a-fresh-start-with-lifelong-future-proofed-journaling/
 layout: post
 group: blog